What Is One Concern Voiced By Critics Of Globalization

 The Challenge of Retraining and Re-employment

 Many displaced workers lack the skills and education needed to transition to new industries.
 Retraining programs can be expensive and time-consuming, and there is no guarantee that they will lead to successful re-employment.
-Furthermore, even if workers are successfully retrained, there may not be suitable job opportunities available in their local area.
+What's more, even if workers are successfully retrained, there may not be suitable job opportunities available in their local area.

 Critiques of the Job Displacement Argument